otobrglez/zemanta/README.md

 # Ruby client for Zemanta

-This GEM provides Ruby client and comand-line tool for Zemanta API.
+This Gem provides Ruby client and comand-line tool for Zemanta API.

 ## Requirements